lightward/mechanic-tasks/docs/auto-delete-customer-metafields-older-than-x-days/README.md

 ## Documentation

 Use this task to auto-delete customer metafields that are older than the configured minimum age in days.
+Useful for removing transient metafields a certain number of days after they have been created.

 Enter one or more metafields using *namespace.key* format (e.g. "custom.recent_purchase" ), and on the daily task run it will find and delete any matching customer metafield which was **created at** prior to the cutoff date.

 It is highly recommended to first run this task using the *Test mode* option, so it can log out which metafields have qualified for deletion without actually deleting them.
-Pair this with running the task manually to avoid waiting for the next schedueld task run to see the test mode logging.
+Pair this with running the task manually to avoid waiting for the next scheduled task run to see the test mode logging.

 **Note:**
-The "cutoff date" uses the beginning of the tsak run day (i.e. midnight local shop time) as the start time to count backwards the configured minimum age in days.
+The "cutoff date" uses the beginning of the task run day (i.e. midnight local shop time) as the start time to count backwards the configured minimum age in days.

 ## Installing this task